MOOZY: A Patient-First Foundation Model for Computational Pathology: MIL-Specific Task-wise Comparison

 \section{MIL-Specific Task-wise Comparison}

-\Cref{tab:mil_comparison_macro} in the main paper reports macro-average results over eight held-out tasks. \Cref{tab:mil_comparison} provides the full per-task breakdown averaged over all five MIL architectures. \Cref{tab:mil_meanmil_taskwise,tab:mil_abmil_taskwise,tab:mil_clam_taskwise,tab:mil_dsmil_taskwise,tab:mil_transmil_taskwise} provide the full per-method per-task breakdown.
-Relative to the macro-average, the per-method breakdown shows expected method-level variance, especially on TP53 mutation, BAP1 mutation, and Treatment Response.
-MOOZY remains strongest on most task-metric pairs, with limited exceptions (Treatment Response under DSMIL/TransMIL, Histologic Grade ROC-AUC under CLAM).
-Cross-method differences are smaller for the slide-level IDH Status task than for case-level tasks.
+\Cref{tab:mil_comparison_macro} in the main paper reports macro-average results over sixteen held-out tasks. \Cref{tab:mil_comparison} provides the full per-task breakdown averaged over all five MIL architectures. \Cref{tab:mil_meanmil_taskwise,tab:mil_abmil_taskwise,tab:mil_clam_taskwise,tab:mil_dsmil_taskwise,tab:mil_transmil_taskwise} provide the full per-method per-task breakdown.
+MOOZY remains strongest on the macro metrics, while task-wise results show architecture-dependent variation across the benchmark, particularly for Synaptophysin Grade and Non-Keratinizing SCC Grade.